HCMI has released the first 127 patient-derived next-generation cancer models!

 - Gene expression data

 Controlled-access data is stripped of direct participant identifiers as defined by HIPAA.
-Controlled-access data contains genomic information that can identify the patient.
+Controlled-access data contains genomic information that could identify the patient.

 Examples of controlled-access data are: